toml-lang/toml/toml.md

 - [MIME Type](#user-content-mime-type)
 - [ABNF Grammar](#user-content-abnf-grammar)

-## Spec
+## Preliminaries

 A TOML file must be a valid UTF-8 encoded Unicode document.
-Specifically this means that, should a file as a whole not form a [well-formed code-unit sequence](https://unicode.org/glossary/#well_formed_code_unit_sequence), the file must be rejected (preferably) or ill-formed byte sequences must be replaced with U+FFFD as per the Unicode spec.
+Specifically this means that, should a file as a whole not form a [well-formed code-unit sequence](https://unicode.org/glossary/#well_formed_code_unit_sequence), the file must be rejected (preferably) or ill-formed byte sequences must be replaced with U+FFFD as per the Unicode specification.

 - TOML is case-sensitive.
 - Whitespace means tab (U+0009) or space (U+0020).